 Regional lockdown set to ease

-LOCKDOWN restrictions in regional Victoria are proposed to be eased, while the containment measure has been extended in metropolitan Melbourne for the next seven days.
+LOCKDOWN restrictions in regional Victoria will be eased, while the containment measure has been extended in metropolitan Melbourne for the next seven days.

-The announcement was made by Acting Premier James Merlino at a press conference this morning, citing the number of active cases in the community, volume of exposure sites and the highly transmissible nature of this strain of the virus.
+The announcement was made by Acting Premier James Merlino at a press conference this morning, sighting the number of active cases in the community, volume of exposure sites and the highly transmissible nature of the current strain of the virus.

 “If we let this thing run its course, it will explode… people will die,” he said.

-From 11.59pm tomorrow, regional Victoria is set to have different restrictions to metropolitan Melbourne, including removal of the five reasons to leave home, and no travel restrictions but with new rules on travel to Melbourne.
+From 11.59pm tomorrow, regional Victoria is set for different restrictions to metropolitan Melbourne, including removal of the five reasons to leave home, and no travel restrictions but with new rules on travel to Melbourne.

-Masks will still need to be worn inside, but no longer required outside if social distancing of 1.5 meters isn’t possible.
+Masks will still need to be worn inside when away from home, but no longer required outside if social distancing of 1.5 meters isn’t possible.

 At school, all year levels and all students will return to face-to-face schooling.

 Outdoor public gatherings will be increase to ten people and restaurants and cafés can reopen to a maximum of 50.

 Retail, beauty and personal care, entertainment venues and community facilities will also open in line with density limits.